varunyelchur/EV-Charging-Station-Optimization/README.md

 Jacob Schreck
 Nicholas Levy

+How to Run:
+Run the code, and the output will be in the console, with the features listed below.

 Problem:
 The problem that we are trying to solve is where exactly charging stations should be built for Electric Vehicles based on the location and amount of charging stations.